jubilee23/GOVERNMENT-GRANT-ANALYSIS/README.md

 ![](Screenshot_A.png)

-for a more general interaction of the dashboard from 1991-2024 click https://app.powerbi.com/view?r=eyJrIjoiMTZjZTU2ODctYzgzYi00ODUwLWJmNGYtYWYzNTFkNTAzM2ZjIiwidCI6ImRkNDg0OTZkLWE3ZDEtNDhmOS05ZGRiLTA4MTJiY2Q1ZTlkNCIsImMiOjZ9
+for a more in-depth analysis and to explore the entire dataset from 1991  to 2024, click on the link below to access the full dashboard https://app.powerbi.com/view?r=eyJrIjoiMTZjZTU2ODctYzgzYi00ODUwLWJmNGYtYWYzNTFkNTAzM2ZjIiwidCI6ImRkNDg0OTZkLWE3ZDEtNDhmOS05ZGRiLTA4MTJiY2Q1ZTlkNCIsImMiOjZ9